Updated May 16, 2026§ For Kids

 Does cold weather damage Jiobit batteries permanently?

-No. Cold reduces effective capacity temporarily (about 20-25% below freezing), but the cell returns to normal capacity once warmed.
-Sustained sub-zero exposure for weeks could slightly accelerate cell aging, but normal winter use doesn't damage the cell.
+No. Cold reduces effective capacity temporarily, but the cell returns closer to normal once warmed.
+Sustained extreme exposure can accelerate cell aging, but normal winter use shouldn't ruin the battery by itself.

 How often should I charge my Jiobit Gen 3?